jhu-dvrk/dvrk-readthedocs/docs/pages/development/options/middleware.rst

 Notes
 =====

-* The dVRK system publishes both synchronous (events) and asynchronous data (state data).
+* The :ref:`dVRK system <system>` publishes both synchronous (events) and asynchronous data (state data).
 Events (such as ``operating_state`` are published as fast as possible.
 State data (such as ``measured_js``...) is published periodically.
 By default, the dVRK system publishes data at 100Hz (10ms).
 This can be increased using the ``-p`` command line argument.
 The dVRK arm components are running at 1.5KHz, so it doesn't make sense to publish at any rate higher than 1.5KHz.
 * The dVRK uses the cisst ROS CRTK component to provide both ROS 1 and ROS 2 interfaces (see `https://github.com/jhu-cisst/cisst-ros/`).
 This component uses multiple threads to reduce the latency of any synchronous message (i.e.